bgoonz/gists-revamp/by-extension/markdown/Understanding-Git-For.md

 <figure><img src="https://cdn-images-1.medium.com/max/800/0*rABrRJWE0n5CXwm3" class="graf-image" /></figure><figure><img src="https://cdn-images-1.medium.com/max/800/0*GShrBBzw8kIurDlS.png" class="graf-image" /></figure>In this example, “Changes to be committed” is your staging area and “Changes not staged for commit” is your working directory.
 Notice that you also have “Untracked files”, Git’s way of reminding us that you may have forgotten to `git add` a file to your repo.
 Most Git commands will include a bit of help text in the output, so always read the messages carefully before moving forward.
 Thanks, Git!

 Once you’re happy with your files and have staged them, you’ll use `git commit` to push them into the commit history.
-It’s significantly more work to make changes after a commit, so be sure your files are staged and exactly as you’d like them before running this command.
-Your default text editor will pop up, and you’ll be asked to enter a commit message for this group of changes.
+It's significantly more work to make changes after a commit, so be sure your files are staged and exactly as you'd like them before running this command.
+Your default text editor will pop up, and you'll be asked to enter a commit message for this group of changes.

 **Heads Up:** You may find yourself in an unfamiliar place!
 The default text editor for MacOS (and many variants of Linux) is called _Vim_.
 Vim is a terminal-based text editor you’ll discuss in the near future.
 It’s visually bare and may just look like terminal text to you!
-If this happens, don’t worry — just type `:q` and press your “return” key to exit.
+If this happens, don’t worry — just type `:q` and press your "return" key to exit.

 You’ll want to ensure that future commit messages open in a more familiar editor.
 You can run the following commands in your terminal to ensure that Visual Studio Code is your `git commit` editor from now on: